tckmn/slime-territory-war/README.md

 slime-territory-war
 ===================

-Control program for a planned King of the Hill challenge on http://codegolf.stackexchange.com
+Control program for a King of the Hill challenge: http://codegolf.stackexchange.com/questions/34851/slime-the-territory-war